Book your shingrix vaccination online

 For maximum protection two doses of the Shingrix vaccine are required.

 The second vaccination should be administered two to six months after the initial vaccination.
-A completed course offers up to 90% protection against shingles.
+A completed course offers approximately 90% protection against shingles.

 Shingrix - Powerful Protection Against Shingles